Skip to main content

 elementIdstring'chat-widget'HTML element ID for widget mounting

-userIdstring''Unique user identifier
+userIdstring''Unique customer identifier

-userNamestring'Guest'Display name for the user
+userNamestring'Guest'Display name for the customer

-emailstring''User's email address
+emailstring''Customer's email address

-phonestring''User's phone number
+phonestring''Customer's phone number

 Appearance & Behaviorโ€‹